Easy Coffee Tray Bake Cake & Cappuccino Buttercream

 • No levelling required – the batter pours straight into the pan

-Over head view of a frosted coffee sheet cake with chocolate coffee beans
+Overhead view of coffee tray bake cake topped with cappuccino buttercream and chocolate coffee beans

 What you’ll need to make this recipe